cmunch1/nba-prediction/README.md

 ## Introduction ##

-This project is a demonstration of my ability to develop and deploy end-to-end machine learning technologies to predict daily events and have a system in place to present these predictions through a website (as well as demonstrate my ability to quickly learn new tools and technologies.)
+This project is a demonstration of my ability to quickly learn, develop, and deploy end-to-end machine learning technologies.
+I am currently seeking to change careers into Machine Learning / Data Science.

 I chose to predict the winner of NBA games because:
  - multiple games are played every day during the season so I can see how my model performs on a daily basis